cosinekitty/sloth/hardware/theory/README.md

 x_0=w_0=y_0=0
 $$

-The control voltage $U$ is sampled at each time step.
-On each iteration, we can calculate $z$ from eqution (7).
+The control voltage $U$ and the variable resistance $K$ are sampled once at each time step.
+They are time-dependent inputs into the circuit state.

 Depending on the polarity of $U$, calculate the comparator output $Q(z)$ as +11.38&nbsp;V if $U \ge 0$, or &minus;10.64&nbsp;V if $U \lt 0$.